-Andrew Hudson, MD
+Andrew Hudson, MD, PhD

-Dr. Andrew Hudson has a long standing research interest in the neural substrates of consciousness.
+Dr. Hudson has a long standing research interest in the neural substrates of consciousness.
 His doctoral work focused on the effects of attention on the encoding of visual information in extrastriate cortex of awake behaving macaques with Keith Purpura and Jonathan Victor.
 Also, while in graduate school, he helped developed a non-human primate model of the effects of deep brain stimulation on arousal networks with Nicholas Schiff.
-After completion of the van Poznak Scholarship, Dr. Hudson started his own laboratory at the David Geffen School of Medicine at UCLA.
+After completion of the Van Poznak Scholarship, Dr. Hudson started his own laboratory at the David Geffen School of Medicine at UCLA.

 Alex Proekt, MD, PhD

 Regulation of the level of consciousness is one of the fundamental functions of the nervous system.
 Yet it is poorly understood.
 Despite our ignorance of the basic mechanisms that underlie the regulation of the level of consciousness we are able to extinguish and then swiftly restore consciousness using a variety of general anesthetics.
 His research project is focused on trying to delineate the neurophysiological processes involved in emergence from general anesthesia.
 Dr. Proekt believes that investigation of emergence of consciousness may provide insight into which processes in the brain are required for maintenance of consciousness and may help identify neuronal correlates of consciousness.